 Being in the cinema means people are free from interruptions and distractions.
-Cinema goers do not normally multitask, as opposed to what they do with other forms of media, so they are more inclined to watch the ads and receive the full impact of its message from start to finish.
-This is the reason why many large businesses opt to tap box office strength and invest of cinema advertising.
+Cinema-goers do not normally multitask, as opposed to what they do with other forms of media, so they are more inclined to watch the ads and receive the full impact of its message from start to finish.
+This is the reason why many large businesses opt to tap box office strength and invest in cinema advertising.

 More Receptive Attitude

-Because the audience has a more receptive and responsive attitude towards the forty-foot silver screen, investing on cinema advertising makes a lot of sense because of the high recall rate.
-Majority of people who saw the ads in the cinema are most likely to remember them.
-The movie theater as whole provides an immersive environment that creates a more engaged and attentive crowd as they anticipate watching their movie.
+Because the audience has a more receptive and responsive attitude towards the forty-foot silver screen, investing in cinema advertising makes a lot of sense because of the high recall rate.
+The majority of people who saw the ads in the cinema are most likely to remember them.
+The movie theater as a whole provides an immersive environment that creates a more engaged and attentive crowd as they anticipate watching their movie.

 More Targeted Demographic Group

 Movie theaters actually have the capability of offering a targeted demographic group.
-People living within the ten mile radius of the cinema are the prime targets.
+People living within a ten-mile radius of the cinema are the prime targets.
 In addition to that, research has shown that most movie-goers fall under the age group of 16 to 44 years old.
 Those figures alone are a gold mine of information, which companies can use when they craft their video content.